VetGen - The leader in veterinary genetic disease research and genetic disease detection services for purebred animals

 A Locus

-Ay analysis proves absence or presence of the mutation typically responsible for fawn or sable.
+Analysis proves absence or presence of the mutation typically responsible for fawn or sable.
 In fawn/ sable dogs this test shows if other agouti alleles are present but hidden (only one copy of Ay).
-It also demonstrates how many copies of this allele are hidden in dogs, which cannot express agouti types (KB KB, KB kbr, KB ky, at the k locus and/or ee at the E locus).
+It also demonstrates how many copies of this allele are hidden in dogs, which cannot express agouti types (KBKB, KBkbr, KBky, at the k locus and/or "ee" at the E locus).

-In breeds where only Ay, at and “a” alleles are present, both the Ay test and the “a” test need to be performed.
+In breeds where only Ay, a and at alleles are present, both the Ay test and the "a" test need to be performed.
 Any alleles unaccounted for by these two tests will be at.
 For example, if a dog is Ay/Ay both alleles are accounted for.
-If a fawn/sable dog only has a single Ay, then the other allele must either be an “a” or an at, and this can be determined by running the recessive black (“a”) test.
-Examples of breeds:
+If a fawn/sable dog only has a single Ay, then the other allele must either be an "a" or an at and this can be determined by running the recessive black ("a") test or the at test (ie Shetland Sheepdog, Belgian Shepherd (Tervuren, Malinois, Lakenois, Groenendael).

 D Locus